gipso/rc.chronopharmacology/README.md

 #>
 #> To cite {pharmacology} in publications use:
 #>
-#>   Santos, A. S. R., Vartanian, D., Benedito-Silva, A. A., Pedrazzoli,
+#>   Santos, A. S. R., Vartanian, D., Pedrazzoli, M. (2021).
-#>   M. (2021). {pharmacology}: an R package with the research compendium
+#>   {pharmacology}: an R package with the research compendium of the
-#>   of the biological rhythms and pharmacology project: a systematic
+#>   GIPSO's biological rhythms and pharmacology systematic quantitative
-#>   quantitative literature review.
+#>   literature review.
 Retrieved from
 #>   https://gipso.github.io/pharmacology/.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Unpublished{,
-#>     title = {{pharmacology}: an R package with the research compendium of the biological rhythms and pharmacology project: a systematic quantitative literature review},
+#>     title = {{pharmacology}: an R package with the research compendium of the GIPSO's biological rhythms and pharmacology systematic quantitative literature review},
-#>     author = {Alisson da Silva Rodrigues dos Santos and Daniel Vartanian and Ana Amelia Benedito-Silva and Mario Pedrazzoli},
+#>     author = {Alisson da Silva Rodrigues dos Santos and Daniel Vartanian and Mario Pedrazzoli},
 #>     year = {2021},
 #>     url = {https://gipso.github.io/pharmacology/},
 #>     note = {Lifecycle: experimental},